B-H-M/the-fizz-Buzz/README.md

 # the-fizz-Buzz
-The Fizz Buzz is a usual interview project
+The Fizz Buzz is a usual interview question